Hancock Shaker Village: Museum

 In 1960, the Shaker Central Ministry closed the Hancock community, and sold its buildings and land.
 Purchasers formed the not-for-profit Hancock Shaker Village, Inc. to preserve the historic site.
 The museum opened on July 1, 1961, and was added to the National Register of Historic Places in 1968.
 The museum's mission statement is "to bring the Shaker story to life and preserve it for future generations."

 Over 60,000 people a year visit the museum between April and October.
 It has 20 historic buildings with over 22,000 artifacts, extensive gardens, a working farm, and hiking trails, and runs craft demonstrations.
 Several special celebrations take place throughout the season, including Baby Animals on the Shaker Farm in the spring and Country Fair in the fall.

 As film location

 Hancock Shaker Village was included in Bob Vila's A&E Network production Guide to Historic Homes of America.
 On May 4, 2012, The Berkshire Eagle reported that Hancock Shaker Village was one of several local sites chosen for shooting in a low-budget thriller film, The Secret Village, with a climax at Hancock Village.
 The film crew shot scenes on-site on May 3, 2012.
+The 2025 film The Testament of Ann Lee also shot on location at the Hancock Shaker Village.